 The VET Reform Taskforce

 The Australian Government embarked on a VET Reform agenda and the VET Reform Taskforce was established in November 2013 to engage with industry and the training sector to develop and progress agreed reforms.
-In July 2015, with the VET reform process well underway, the policy functions of the Taskforce were transitioned into the Department of Education.
+In July 2015, with the VET reform process well underway, the policy functions of the Taskforce were transitioned into the Department of Education and Training.

 Objectives for reform